Hi, I'm Becky. I made Sheltie Planet because I can't get enough of these beautiful, agile, hilarious, sensitive and intelligent furballs.

 Have a listen to his highly addictive digital music, some of which you'll recognize some from our Sheltie videos.
-Pete's also building an indie video game set in New Zealand some centuries in the future.
+This year, Pete released an indie video game which starts out in New Zealand a century in the future.
 See?
 Multitalented git.

 As any parent will tell you, their own children are amazing.
 But in our case, it's actually true, our children are like, crazy awesome.

-I think it's pretty wonderful that Fox is obsessed with animals and wants to be a zookeeper when he grows up.
+I think it's pretty wonderful that Fox is obsessed with learning about animals and wants to be a Zoologist when he grows up.
 His autistic brain means his default mode of living is "daydream" and that makes him the most liberated, living-in-the-moment human being I've ever met.